 Winter Gardening Tips

 Colorado winters don’t usually bring to mind a successful gardening season.
 However, winters in the Centennial State are a great way to grow vegetables that love the colder temperatures.
-Follow these simple tips in tending to your winter garden:
+Follow these simple tips when tending to your winter garden:

 Know Your Cold-Weather Vegetables

 There are many vegetables that actually prefer the colder temperatures of fall and winter.
 These plants thrive in winter and stop growing all together once hotter temperatures arrive.
 Broccoli is notorious for loving colder climates and will continue to grow shoots until the broccoli head is harvested.
 Onions are another cold-weather vegetable.
 Green onions and leeks can grow well all throughout winter, but bulb onions do best when planted in February.
 Lettuce, kale, and arugula are other great options for winter vegetables that can also grow in shallow containers.

 Transition to a Container Garden